guilda-dev/guilda_python/README.md

 ***

 <a id="anchor4"></a>

 ## Requirements

-Python (define minimum version)
+- Python version >=3.7
+- C Compiler
+- Fortran Compiler
+- Sundials version >=5.1.0

+- It will be used in simulation.
+See [this page](https://scikits-odes.readthedocs.io/en/stable/installation.html).
+- Alternatively, installing from conda: `conda install -c conda-forge scikits.odes` will ease the process.

-Libraries (should we indicate the purpose of each library?):
+Python Libraries (should we indicate the purpose of each library?):

 - contourpy version 1.0.6
 - control version0.9.3.post2
 - cycler version 0.11.0